-What Is Metatarsus Adductus?
+What is Metatarsus Adductus?

 Does Your Child Need Treatment?

-Treatment may include:
+This may include:

-- Stretching exercises for the feet, to be performed both in-office and at home.
+- Stretching exercises for the feet.